DeeNewcum/termdetect/doc/fingerprint_db.md

-The 'fingerprints.src' file is the database of known fingerprints.
+The [fingerprints.src](https://github.com/DeeNewcum/termdetect/blob/master/src/fingerprints.src) file is the database of known fingerprints.
 It is the core of how termdetect does its job.

 ## Syntax